-EPA has not included costs for location-related demonstrations in this cost and economic impact analysis because these costs are expected to be small relative to the other costs of the rule.
+Criteria that apply to existing landfills address floodplains; the revisions to Part 257 only add demonstration requirements for facilities located in floodplains or wetlands.
+EPA has not included costs for location-related demonstrations in this cost and economic impact analysis because these costs are expected to be small relative to the other costs of the rule

-10Mike Taylor, Executive Director, National Association of Demolition Contractors, telephone communication, February 14, 1995.
+&lt;sup>14Mike Taylor, Executive Director, National Association of Demolition Contractors, telephone communication, February 14, 1995.